NunezOcasioLab/mpas-tutorial/04-regrid.md

   the TempestRemap CLI[^trcli],
   the MOAB CLI[^mbcli], or internal routines[^nco-internal]
   - ERWG and MOAB can use multiple processors with `--mpi_nbr=<n>`
-- To apply weights:
+- To apply weights, there are multiple ways, but `ncremap` is the most straightforward:
-  - `ncks -m map.nc --rgr`
   - `ncremap -P mpasa -m map.nc in.nc out.nc`
     - `-P mpasa` (not always necessary) was added in NCO v5.2.6 (2024-06-20)
   - `ncremap --pdq=Time,nVertLevels,nIsoLevelsT,nIsoLevelsZ,nCells -m map.nc in.nc out.nc`
+  - `ncks -m map.nc --rgr` (a variant of this command gets called by `ncremap`)

 [^trcli]:
     `GenerateOverlapMesh` (overlay the source and destination meshes and compute intersections),